matiasvlevi/Cells/README.md

 Ruletext is a simple language to express cell rules.
-A Ruletext file has the `.rtxt` extension. you can parse such files by placing them in `ruletext/` by running `npm run compile [name of file]`. be sure that you installed dependencies with `npm install`.
+A Ruletext file has the `.rtxt` extension.
+You can parse such files by placing them in `ruletext/` by running `npm run compile [name of file]`.
+Be sure that you installed dependencies with `npm install`.

 ### Syntax